 The current Trustees are Sir Adam Ridley (Chairman), Mr ME McL Deeny (Deputy Chairman), and Messrs DES Shipley and RB Spooner.
-Mr David Gilchrist retired as a Trustee on 18 November 2009.

 The Corporation of Lloyd's owns the one deferred share in the capital of the Company, which carries the right to appoint one Director.